kyleboas/tacticsjournal.com/_posts/opinion/2024/07/2024-07-02-portugal-slovenia-crying-out-for-ideas-0-0.md

 ---
 layout: post
-category: opinion
 date: 2024-07-02 11:00 UTC
 title: "Portugal — Slovenia: Crying Out for Ideas (0-0)"
 categories:
+- "opinion"
+tags:
+- "Portugal"
+- "Slovenia"
 - "Euro 2024"
 - "International"
 - "Between The Posts"
-tags:
-- "Portugal"
-- "Slovenia"
 image: "https://betweentheposts.net/wp-content/uploads/27-Portugal-Slovenia-FREE.jpeg"
 link: "https://betweentheposts.net/portugal-slovenia-crying-out-for-ideas-0-0/"
 tweet: "Portugal won on penalties to advance to the quarterfinals against France but put on an uninspiring performance, devoid of ideas of how to enter the box; they spammed crosses from the fringes into an organized wall of Slovenian defenders. @BetweenThePosts"